Are you facing issues each time while trying to run wizard or import, append, or linking files in Access?

 But nothing worked to fix it.

-Resolution To Fix Wizard In Access Does Not Work Issue:
+Resolution To Fix Microsoft Access Can’t Find The Wizard Issue:

 Open the Trusted Location Editor